meilisearch/specifications/text/0185-configuration-file.md

 ### 3.3.
 Default Configuration File

-By default, Meilisearch will try to read the following named configuration file `./config.toml`, so in its current working directory.
+By default, Meilisearch will try to read the `./config.toml` in the current working directory.

 We provide a default configuration file as an example [here](https://github.com/meilisearch/meilisearch/blob/main/config.toml).